shopping cart0

 California: The Tough Nut to Crack

 California is unique.
-It does not have a pre-licensing education hour requirement, but the exam is notoriously difficult, and the state does not offer reciprocity.
+It does not have a pre-licensing education hour requirement, but the exam is notoriously difficult.

 What to Look for in an Online Adjuster Course